KhaelK138/KhaelK138.github.io/markdown/LinuxPrivilegeEscalation.md

 - If TCPdump sudo permissions have already been given to us, we can use it to monitor network traffic, which isn't normally allowed
 	- `sudo tcpdump -i lo -A | grep "pass"`

+**Searching for interesting files**
+- Many times, especially on engagements, there will be custom scripts everywhere
+  - These can have credentials or generally important system information, like accessing a local service
+- Search for these with `find . -name '*.sh' 2>/dev/null` (or `.py`, `.pl`, etc.)
+  - To exclude directories, use `-not -path '{path}/*'`
+    - For example, `find / -name '*.sh' -not -path '/snap/*' -not -path '/usr/src/linux*' 2>/dev/null`

 ## Insecure File Permissions